tenchi-security/zanshin-cli/README.rst

 **Options**:

--  ``--scan-target-ids UUID``: Only summarize alerts from the specified scan targets, defaults to all.
+-  ``--scan-target-ids UUID``: Only summarize alerts from the specifiedscan targets, defaults to all.
 -  ``--days INTEGER``: Number of days to go back in time in historical search [default: 7]
 -  ``--help``: Show this message and exit.